Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 ### Developing and Debugging T-Engines

 T-Engines are Dockerized Spring Boot applications.
 New T-Engines are set up as Maven projects built on top of [Alfresco Transform Core].
 The Alfresco Transform Core project brings in Spring Boot capabilities as well as base classes which allowing us to easily develop new T-Engines.
 Using the provided example T-Engine, we are going to take a look at:
- * How to [set up](#project-setup) a T-Engine as a Dockerized Spring Application.
+ * How to [set up](#project-setup) a T-Engine as a Dockerized Spring application.
  * How to specify [T-Engine configuration](#t-engine-configuration).
  * How to implement a [T-Engine controller](#custom-transform-api).

 #### Project setup

 In order to configure the custom T-Engine to be built as a Spring Boot application in a Docker image, we need to add some configuration.
 The quickest way to get started is to clone the example T-Engine from [here], this example is fully configured and ready to be built and run.
 Alternatively, we can create a blank Maven project with the same folder structure as in the example project.